Spare Parts Strategy in 2019

 - 49% of companies now make 50-74% of all corporate purchases online.
 (DigitalCommerce360)

-If you manufacture spare parts for a B2B market, it’s critical to consider these trends and how they’re affecting your business right now.
+If you manufacture spare parts for a B2B market, your parts strategy must take this into account.
+It’s critical to consider these trends and how they’re affecting your business right now.

 Why?
 Because those effects will only grow as more and more B2B companies offer online ordering, and your end users want the easiest purchasing experience they can get.
 Chances are, your competition is already giving it to them with self-service ecommerce that doesn’t require a call to a CSR (customer service representative).